RetroPie/RetroPie-Docs/docs/Sega-CD.md

 ## CHD Files

-lr-genesis-plus-gx has support for the CHD (V1-V5) archive format.
+lr-genesis-plus-gx and lr-picodrive have support for the CHD (V1-V5) archive format.
 This format will save space and allow you to keep your Mega CD/Sega CD ROM folder tidy.
 See [Creating CHDs from CD-ROMS](CHD-files.md#creating-chds-from-cd-roms).

 * Corpse Killer 32x version only (1 disc)
 * Dracula Unleashed (2 discs)